fractal6/doc/docs/_shorts/help.en.md

 In the **settings panel**, the *roles menu* allow you to create, edit and remove roles.

-Once a template role is created, you will be able to use it when you create a new role in your organisation
+Once a template role is created, you will be able to use it when you create a new role in your organization

 This is useful when you want to create multiple identical roles in different circles, that share the same mandate.